JakeWharton/jakewharton.com/_posts/2020-04-08-litmus-testing-kotlins-many-memory-models.md

 ### Multiplatform

 For multiplatform libraries, like my collection library, the tests are written in platform-agnostic "common" Kotlin with no access to the Kotlin/Native-specific `Worker` API.
-We can instead rely on the actual/expect language feature of multiplatform Kotlin to make this work.
+We can instead rely on the expect/actual language feature of multiplatform Kotlin to make this work.

-In `src/commonTest/kotlin/` the `threadedTest` function is changed to be an `expect fun`:
+In `src/commonTest/kotlin/` the `threadedTest` function is declared as an `expect fun`:
 ```kotlin
 expect fun threadedTest(body: () -> Unit)
 ```

-The native-specific implementation is moved to `src/nativeTest/kotlin/`:
+The native-specific implementation is put in `src/nativeTest/kotlin/`:
 ```kotlin
 actual fun threadedTest(body: () -> Unit) {
   // Same as Kotlin/Native code from previous section.